AfiqIrsyad01/ai.portfolio/README.md

 A web system for managing self-service printing requests in a PC shop environment.
 ### 🧑‍🎓 Computer Store Website with Gamification Function
 An interactive website for PC components and computer services, featuring user engagement through gamification elements.
+And more are coming soon....

 ## 🧾 Certifications
-Refer to my portfolio website to see all of my certification of completion for Programming and more.
+"Please refer to my portfolio website to see all of my certificates of completion for programming and more."

 ## 📬 Let's Connect